Lantus cartridge systemsPronunciation

 - Carry an ID card at all times that says you have diabetes.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Lantus cartridge systems while you are pregnant.
-Lantus cartridge systems is found in breast milk.
+Lantus cartridge systems are found in breast milk.
 If you are or will be breast-feeding while you use Lantus cartridge systems, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Lantus cartridge systems: